crabnebuelar/Cretastrophe/README.md

 # Cretastrophe

-**Cretastrophe** is a 2D puzzle-platformer centered around drawing and erasing chalk platforms to navigate levels and solve physics-based puzzles.
+**Cretastrophe** is a Unity-based 2D puzzle-platformer centered around drawing and erasing chalk platforms to navigate levels and solve physics-based puzzles.

 Players can dynamically create and erase platforms in real time, requiring the game systems to handle constantly changing collision geometry, unstable surfaces, and physics interactions driven by player input.